-(113) "Pressure Distribution System" means any system designed to uniformly distribute septic tank or other treatment unit effluent under pressure in an absorption facility or treatment unit.
+(110) "Pressure Distribution System" means any system designed to uniformly distribute septic tank or other treatment unit effluent under pressure in an absorption facility or treatment unit.

-(114) "Pressure Transport Piping" means piping that conveys sewage effluent from a septic tank or other treatment or distribution unit by means of a pump or siphon.
+(111) "Pressure Transport Piping" means piping that typically conveys sewage effluent from a septic tank or other treatment or distribution unit by means of a pump or siphon.

-(115) "Pretreatment" means the wastewater treatment that takes place prior to discharging to any component of an onsite wastewater treatment system, including but not limited to pH adjustment, oil and grease removal, BOD5 and TSS reduction, screening, and detoxification.
+(112) "Pretreatment" means the wastewater treatment that takes place prior to discharging to any component of an onsite wastewater treatment system, including but not limited to pH adjustment, oil and grease removal, BOD5 and TSS reduction, screening, and detoxification.